MicrosoftDocs/Viva/WorkplaceAnalytics/Privacy/Data-protection-considerations.md

 #### Users can view their Workplace Analytics subscription status

-Workplace Analytics processes the data of only of "licensed users," that is, users who have been granted Workplace Analytics licenses.
-An employee can determine whether or not they are a licensed user.
-(To do this, they open the [Office 365 portal](https://portal.office.com), sign in to their Office 365 account, view their account settings, and open the **Subscriptions** page.
-If they are a licensed user, "Workplace Analytics" appears as one of their Office 365 subscriptions.)
+Workplace Analytics processes data only for users who have been assigned Workplace Analytics licenses ("licensed users").
+If you are an Office 365 user, you can determine whether you are a Workplace Analytics licensed user by following these steps: Open the [Office 365 portal](https://portal.office.com), sign in to your Office 365 account, view your account settings, and open the **Subscriptions** page.
+If you are a licensed user, "Workplace Analytics" appears as one of your Office 365 subscriptions.

+For information about assigning Workplace Analytics licenses, see [Assign licenses](../setup/assign-licenses-to-population.md).

 ## Additional Resources